-“Taxes aren’t something many people prefer spending a lot of time thinking about,” says Wells Fargo Bank’s Bill Bardwell, CFP®, CTFA, a senior fiduciary administrator, vice president within the Wealth & Investment Management division.
+“Taxes aren’t something many people prefer spending a lot of time thinking about,” says Wells Fargo Private Bank’s Bill Bardwell, CFP®, CTFA, a philanthropic trust advisory specialist, senior vice president within the Wealth & Investment Management division.
 “But it can really be worth your time.
 It also means having discussions with your relationship manager, CPA, attorney, and other wealth advisors to make sure all the nuances are covered.”

 Here, Bardwell shares some things you should consider when it comes to tax planning and charitable giving.

 As you think about your 2022 tax return, be aware that certain charitable contribution deduction provisions implemented for the 2020 and 2021 tax years are no longer available.
 That means the deduction for cash contributions to public charities is no longer up to 100% of adjusted gross income (AGI) for those who itemize.
 Be sure to consult with your tax advisor to learn the latest on allowable deductions for charitable donations of cash and property as well as potential carryover opportunities.